 Towanda is a very small borough located in the state of Pennsylvania.
 With a population of 2,812 people and two constituent neighborhoods, Towanda is the 472nd largest community in Pennsylvania.
-Towanda has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Towanda has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Towanda is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Towanda is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Towanda who work in office and administrative support (12.59%), sales jobs (7.69%), and management occupations (7.69%).
+Towanda is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Towanda is a borough of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Towanda who work in office and administrative support (11.15%), management occupations (10.47%), and healthcare (9.50%).

-Being a small borough, Towanda does not have a public transit system used by locals to get to and from work.
+Towanda is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Towanda in 2010 was $26,013, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $104,052 for a family of four.
+The per capita income in Towanda in 2010 was $23,849, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $95,396 for a family of four.
 However, Towanda contains both very wealthy and poor people as well.

 The most common language spoken in Towanda is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Gujarathi and Spanish.